 The solution for sodium soils is to use Gypsum.
 Gypsum for lawns will release the salt from the soil and allow it to leach below the root zone.
 This recovers the soil structure so water and nutrients can again reach the roots.

-Conclusion: Dry spots are a fixable problem.
+Conclusion: Dry spots are a easily fixable problem.
+It requires, in most cases, nothing more than a little investigation and water.
 Remember that deep roots are an important key to summer survival for lawns and for preventing dry spots.
 Mowing height is directly related to root depth.
 The higher you mow the lawn, the deeper the roots will grow.

 Therefore, always mow your lawn at the highest recommended level for your grass type.